 - Get a big Ziploc bag and poke 20 holes in it.
 Then insert a big wet sponge and you can place it anywhere you want – on bench tops, cabinets, wherever appropriate.
 Set up 5-10 of them and spread them out through the house.

 - Get some houseplants as they release moisture whenever you water them.

 Naturally you can’t keep your Pom inside the house all Winter.
 He will need to go outside sometimes.
 He’ll need to go to the bathroom (unless you have him pee pad trained.)
 You should also try to maintain a regular schedule as much as you can.
 Dogs often eat less in the Summer and more in Winter.
 If you reduce exercise, his health could deteriorate.
 Exercising, particularly walking, is necessary because it keeps muscles and the heart healthy.
 That applies equally to you as well as your dog.
 If a dog can’t get exercise, he’s likely to get moody, bored and frustrated.
 If you both dress warmly, you can go for one or two walks a day (unless there’s impossible bad conditions outside).

 Dogs that fall into the toy breed category have more trouble maintaining their core body temperature than the bigger breeds.
 So it’s critical that your Pom is kept warm during the Winter months.
-Whenever it’s under 32F (also depending on wind chill factor), he should wear a thick warm jumper.
+Whenever it’s under 32F (also depending on wind chill factor), he should wear a thick warm jumper or Pomeranian Sweater.
 If it’s snowing, put him in a water-proof jacket.